 Charts and graphs are an amazing set of tools to tell the story of your business.
 These enable you to present information precisely and consistently.
 One should note that not everybody sitting in the audience holds as much clarity as yours on the data.
 Providing clarity and bringing transparency in data through visuals can help potential audiences to understand different aspects of your business.

 Charts and graphs provide another dimension to your data.
 This is where engagement is driven since you’re providing what people have been looking for.
 It is only then you can make your target audience grasp the meaning of data and make them excited about the opportunities.
-You can always create charts and graphs from scratch, or you can also include readymade SlideModel templates.
+You can always create charts and graphs from scratch using a tool like Visme graph maker, or you can also include readymade SlideModel templates.
 The templates are your quick and easy escape to create professional visual aids for your slides.